thomergil/gopro-map-sync/README.md

 pipenv run ./gpxtac file1.gpx
 ```

-However, this also inverts timestamps, meaning that time is going backwards.
-To rotate just GPS locations, but not timestamps, use `--time`:
+However, this also inverts timestamps, meaning that time will appear to go backwards.
+To invert just GPS locations, but not timestamps, use `--time`:

 ```bash
 pipenv run ./gpxtac --time file1.gpx